Pyramid Hill - Hill Walk

 The starkness of the boulder filled hill above the surrounding flat landscape makes this an interesting environment for a walk.

-At the carpark there are three unshaded tables, seat, information sign, shelter with large tables and wood fired BBQs, bins and toilets.
+At the carpark there are three unshaded tables, seat, information sign, shelter with large tables and BBQ, bins and toilets.
 We weren't sure about the quality of the water, so it might be best to bring your own water.

 The most interesting route is to take the track uphill from near the information sign.
 In mid November there were a lot of purple Rock Isotome flowering (although it was just starting to fade).
 When you reach the highest point there is a lookout point with directional marker.
 If you want to reach the summit a track leads off from this point but it is a tricky uphill scramble which is not for the faint hearted.
 Otherwise head onwards and downwards along an indistinct track (which does have an occasional marker pole) through the boulders to connect with the base loop track.
 In this area we saw a wallaby.